Dr. David Pompei, PharmD, MS

 Much like with THC, factors like dose, diet, and your unique endocannabinoid system may impact how long CBD stays in your system.
+If you want to purchase pre-vetted CBD products to help you achieve your goals, try shopping with Jointly to buy legal cannabis products such as CBD, CBN, and more and have them shipped discreetly to your door.
 In this article, we’ll discuss how long CBD stays in your system, and how long the effects of CBD last.

-In general, the effects of an acute dose of CBD can last for several days — similar to what researchers have found regarding THC.
+In general, the effects of a single dose of CBD can last for several days — similar to what researchers have found regarding THC.

 For example, in one study on the efficacy of CBD in treating the cravings and anxiety associated with opioid withdrawal, researchers observed that CBD “showed significant protracted effects” seven days after using CBD consistently for three days.

 A 2018 literature review found that the average half life of CBD is anywhere between 1.4 hours to 31 hours.
 Based on that half life, detectable levels of CBD in your body could be gone within a few hours, or remain detectable for over a week.

 One of the primary factors impacting how long CBD stays in your system is how you consume CBD.
 Based on the studies covered by the literature review, consuming CBD by smoking leads to detectable CBD levels for the longest amount of time relative to other consumption methods.
 If you regularly take CBD oil, i.e. “chronic” oral administration, CBD will remain in your system for the second longest period of time.